guardian/price-migration-engine/docs/cohort-specs.md

 Note that `brazeName` is not always specified.
 For migrations using more than one braze canvases, the dispatch to the right name is hardcoded in the migration code and we can submit empty string to `brazeName`.

-An additional mandatory attribute is the earliest ammandment effective date is is used as the starting point of the notifications and amendment dates.
+An additional mandatory attribute is the earliest amendment effective date, which is used as the starting point of the notifications and amendment dates.
 See [amendment-effective-date-computation.md](./amendment-effective-date-computation.md) for details.

 We also have two optional attributes: `subscriptionNumber` and `forceNotifications`.